robertutterback/robertutterback.github.io/_courses/comp325/f21/hwk1.md

 documentation](https://github.com/shriram/mystery-languages).
 Then go
 ahead and explore the "arithmetic" family of languages.

-Your goal for this and mystery languages is to find the difference between the languages.
+Your goal for this (and all) mystery languages is to find the difference between the languages.
 You will be given a specification of the language's syntax, as well as a very general, sometimes vague description of the language's semantics, generally focused on one specific feature.
 There will be several implementations of the language, each of which implements that specific feature in a